Jesse Jane: Mainstream film, television, and other media

 Jane became one of the few adult film performers of the 2000s to make the transition into mainstream Hollywood roles.
 In 2003, she had an uncredited appearance in Baywatch: Hawaiian Wedding and appeared in the reality TV series Family Business.
 In 2004, Jane made a cameo appearance in the film Starsky & Hutch, appeared on the cover of Drowning Pool's second studio album Desensitized, and in the music video for Drowning Pool's single "Step Up".
 She was a guest star on the HBO dramedy series Entourage.
 She also appeared in the reality TV series Bad Girls Club and Gene Simmons Family Jewels.

 In a 2009 CNBC documentary titled Porn: Business of Pleasure, Jane is the focus of the final six-minute segment, which details her career and her life outside the porn industry.
 Later that year she appeared in the film Middle Men.
 In 2011, she appeared in the film Bucky Larson: Born to Be a Star.

 Personal life and death

 In 2000, Jane gave birth to her son.
-She married her husband, Rich Taylor, in 2005.
-On March 1, 2012, Jane announced on Twitter that she was getting divorced.
+In 2005, she married Rich Taylor.
+On March 1, 2012, she announced on Twitter that she was getting divorced.
+In 2019, she married Richard H. Wilcox.

+In 2011, Jane had her name legally changed from Cynthia Taylor to Jesse Jane.

 On January 24, 2024, Jane and her boyfriend, Brett Hasenmueller, were found dead from an apparent drug overdose at their home in Moore, Oklahoma.
-An autopsy report later confirmed that she died from an overdose of cocaine and fentanyl.
+An autopsy report later confirmed that she died from an accidental overdose of cocaine and fentanyl.